-^{}Gortex/Sweatshirt; gortex is a special issue item (due to high cost) and will only be issued with parent permission.
+\Gortex/Sweatshirt; gortex is a special issue item (due to high cost) and will only be issued with parent permission.
 The USMC sweatshirt may be worn as an undergarment with the MARPAT blouse when sleeves are rolled down.

-^{}Blues belt; Females do not wear the white belt with the Blues Coat.
+\\Blues belt; Certain Female cadets are authorized to wear the white belt with the Blues Coat.

-^{} Seniors may wear the approved Senior Shirt instead of the Red Polo.
+\\\ Seniors may wear the approved Senior Shirt instead of the Red Polo.

-^{}Only school approved NOMMA uniform or current team member sweatshirts and jackets may be worn as part of the NOMMA civilian uniform.
+\\\\Only school approved NOMMA uniform or current team member sweatshirts and jackets may be worn as part of the NOMMA civilian uniform.